 This week’s paper of the week is brought to you by Professor Sir Muir Gray, 3V’s Founding Director.

-Implications for value improvement
+3VH commentary on the Implications for value improvement

 Hitherto managerial measures introduced to improve healthcare have focused either on improving primary or secondary or tertiary care.
 Or on the various, and necessary, bureaucracies required to insure good governance of financial and human resources- health boards or hospitals or mental health trusts, for example.
 These initiatives have rarely been based on evidence and have rarely if ever worked as the levels of care or the institutions have turned the intervention to their own advantage.
 However, the authors are naïve to think that the same research standards for specific interventions can be applied to the complex domain of policy.
 So an approach to learning and testing is necessary, perhaps that outlined in Test, Learn Adapt by Goldacre, Togerson and the Cabinet Behavioural Insights Team.

 Goldacre B, T. D. (n.d.).
 Test, Learn, Adapt: Developing Public Policy with Randomised Controlled Trials – GOV.UK.
 Retrieved March 26, 2019, from https://www.gov.uk/government/publications/test-learn-adapt-developing-public-policy-with-randomised-controlled-trials

 The paper emphasizes not only the need for evaluation of policy initiatives before introduction but also the need to focus on “diseases processes’ in a “geographic area”.
 They call this precision policy ; we call it population healthcare, the third dimension of health care.

 The denominator is not the patients being treated by a hospital or by primary care, but all the people in need in a defined population.
 This requires evidence of cost effectiveness but even more important evidence of value.